 After disappearing from the market of Webb’s Ribbon Adder in the end of 19th century, another similar device appeared with much better market success.
 The so called Bassett Adder is another continuous band machine and was in production from 1909 till the end of 1930s.

-The device is a small 8 positional adder with dimensions 10,8 x 7,5 x 2,2 cm and weight 80 g.
+The device is a small, eight positional adder with dimensions 10.8 x 7.5 x 2.2 cm and a weight of 80g.
 There were at least two models of the Bassett Adder.
-The first is made entirely of wood, paper and celluloid.
+The first of these was made entirely of wood, paper and celluloid.
 On this simple device, numbers are entered with a stylus by pulling down the perforated bands in each column.
 The user must pay attention, however.
 Every band has a black mark between each tenth hole.
 When pulling down a band using a hole above a black mark, one must remember to add one to the adjacent left column for the carry.

-The second Bassett Adder (see the lower image) is more complex.
+The second Bassett Adder is more complex.
 It has a wooden core with celluloid number bands, but it is encased in tin.
-The second device has an automatic feature to remind users to carry their tens—a red flag appearing in the column to the left signaling when it is necessary to carry.
+The second device has an automatic feature to remind users to carry their tens—a red flag appearing in the column to the left signalling when it is necessary to carry.

 Bassett Adder: History